Treasurer: Gwen Henry

 Dear Property Owners:

-in a row for an increase.
-The assessed value of your individual property is critical in determining the amount of your real estate taxes.
+property.
+It is essential you review the information provided by the assessor.
 If you think there is a problem with your assessed value, contact your local assessor.
-The telephone number is
+The telephone number is on your bill.

 Gwen Henry, CPA, DuPage County Treasurer